bionikspoon/Codewars-Challenges/3kyu/alphabetic_anagrams/README.md

 number_of_arrangements("AABBC") ==  30 # 5  *3*2
 ```

 After about 15 of these I understood the pattern.
 You group and count the non-unique digits.
-Then you divide the main factorial by the facorials of those counts.
+Then you divide the main factorial by the factorials of those counts.

 so for